QE and yen-inspired ructions in store, even if no currency war

 Most global investors now doubt currency targetting per se is the prime driver for the yen.
 The sequencing of gigantic central bank bond buying and money printing is much more dominant in leading currency moves, even if that may well have similarly disruptive effects on developing economies over time.

 "I wouldn't use a term like currency war.
-What the market is assimilating and pricing and reacting to are central bank policies," said Scott Thiel, head of European and Global bonds at the world's biggest asset manager, BlackRock - which has almost $4 trillion (2.60 trillion pounds) in assets under management.
+What the market is assimilating and pricing and reacting to are central bank policies," said Scott Thiel, head of European and Global bonds at the world's biggest asset manager, BlackRock - which has almost $4 trillion in assets under management.

 Thiel, who expects the yen to fall further and described 120 per dollar as a reasonable view over the next year, said today's move was as much to do with the dollar side of the equation.